buddhist-uni/buddhist-uni.github.io/_content/booklets/outline-of-the-metres-pali-canon_anandajoti.md

 pages: 17
 ---

-A thorough and well-written treatise on meters that are found in the Pāli canon.
+A thorough and well-written treatise on the different poetic meters found in the Pāli canon.